UNITED STATES

 Going concern

 The Company’s ability to continue as a going concern is dependent upon improving its profitability and the continuing financial support from its Chief Executive Officer cum shareholder.
-Management believes the existing shareholders or public fund raising will provide the additional cash to meet the Company’s obligations as they become due.
+Management believes the existing shareholder or external financing will provide the additional cash to meet the Company’s obligations as they become due.
 No assurance can be given that any future financing, if needed, will be available or, if available, that it will be on terms that are satisfactory to the Company.
 Even if the Company is able to obtain additional financing, if needed, it may contain undue restrictions on its operations, in the case of debt financing, or cause substantial dilution for its stockholders, in the case of equity financing.

-F-8
+F-8 |

 SEATECH VENTURES CORP.